Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 - PTSD and substance use disorder

-Often, people with mental health conditions – especially when undiagnosed – self-medicate these symptoms with drink or drugs.
+Often, people with mental health conditions and mental disorders – especially when undiagnosed – self-medicate these symptoms with drink or drugs.
 This does nothing to address the root cause of either condition.
 While potentially providing short-term relief, self-medicating will ultimately inflame both conditions.

 Underlying medical conditions